 The restored hotel sits grandly on the corner of the main drag, Heeney Street, with polished wooden steps and railings framing the light-yellow timber palings of this two-storey Queenslander.

-Be sure to visit this local favourite on a Friday or Saturday night, when live music and events take over the pub and the joint is pumping.
+With a range of beers on tap, traditional pub favourite meals and sports and gaming options for everyone there’s lots on offer at The Club.
+Be sure to visit this local favourite on a Saturday night, when live music and events take over and the joint is pumping.